-For a period of time, Avon offered some representatives a small line of credit, which allowed reps to delay payment (or a portion of their payment) on their orders until the following campaign.
+For a period of time, Avon (in the United States) offered some representatives a small line of credit, which allowed reps to delay payment (or a portion of their payment) on their orders until the following campaign.

-While this may be a change for many Avon representatives, paying at the time of ordering products is the normal procedure for all other direct sales companies.
+While this may be a change from how Avon previously operated, paying at the time of ordering products is the normal procedure for all other direct sales companies.
 In fact, just about every business anywhere requires some form of payment before turning over the products to the consumer.
 It’s a standard business practice, and as Avon is not in the credit industry, it makes sense that payment would be expected at the time of ordering.

 Fortunately, having (or not having) credit does NOT make or break your Avon business!